HiPERCAM/hipercam/docs/reduction.rst

 ==========================

 There are several things you can do to avoid problems during reduction.
-The main thing to avoid is that |reduce| simply loses your target or the comparison stars.
+The main thing to avoid is that |reduce| loses your target or the comparison stars.

 Aperture positioning